 Refresh your CV and cover letter

-Your CV and cover letter are opportunities to sell yourself to prospective employers and show off everything that you feel makes you the right person for the job (which is why it’s important to feel confident that you are the right person!).
-So make sure to highlight your skills and achievements as much as possible, giving relevant examples.
+Your CV and cover letter are opportunities to sell yourself to prospective employers and show off everything you feel makes you the right person for the job (which is why it’s important to feel confident that you are the right person!).
+So make sure to highlight your skills and achievements as much as possible and give relevant examples.

 For more help with your CV and cover letter, you can visit the CV section of our site.
 Here, you’ll find CV and cover letter templates to download, plus tips and advice on creating a CV and cover letter that’ll really help you stand out from the crowd.